Lakeview Cabin Collection

 Lakeview Cabin Collection is a horror-themed video game developed and published by Roope Tamminen.
 It is the sequel to his free flash game Lakeview Cabin, which released on 21 October 2013.
 In 2014, Tamminen announced that he was seeking to have the game released through Steam Greenlight and on 25 March 2015, Tamminen released the Lakeview Cabin Collection to Steam, Humble Bundle, and itch.io.
+Ports for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S were for 25 July 2024.

 Premise

 The game's initial setting is a hub level set in a New York City movie theater, with a monstrous killer lurking in the sewers beneath a cinema.
 This level was formerly going to be Lakeview Cabin VI: Manhattan Lake Massacre, but Roope found it too small for a full length film and instead chose to turn it into the hub level and let Lakeview Cabin VI take its place from the seventh entry.
 Within the cinema, there are five "movies" that are playable games set elsewhere.
 Each film is centered on a different plot and a new set of playable protagonists, though the storylines are all connected and the movies take place in the same universe.
 The game references and borrows elements from classic horror movies such as Friday the 13th, The Hills Have Eyes, The Texas Chainsaw Massacre, Halloween, Alien, and The Thing.